jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ### Configure VRF
-  This lab will use the VRF *carrots* for IPv4 and IPv6 VPN.
-The *carrots* VRF is configured only on the two edge routers in our SP network: **xrd01** and **xrd07**.
-Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane.
+  Time to configure VRF *carrots* for IPv4 and IPv6 VPN.
+The *carrots* VRF will be setup on the two edge routers in our SP network: **xrd01** and **xrd07**.
+Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane. (technically the intermediate routers don't need to be SRv6 aware and could simply perform IPv6 forwarding based on the outer IPv6 header)

   Configure the VRF on **xrd01** and **xrd07**:

+> Note: the below commands are also available in the *`quick config doc`* [HERE](/lab_3/lab_3_quick_config.md)

   ```
   conf t